The Stronger Communities Fund has been established by the NSW Government as part of the NSW Government's Fit for the Future reform program.

 Introductory Grants Workshop

-This workshop will offer handy tips on how to write a great grant application in order to maximise your chances of success.
+This workshop was held on Wednesday 5 April and offered handy tips on how to write a great grant application in order to maximise your chances of success.

-For further information about the program please contact Grants Officer: Alison Osborne on 9970 1628 or Anna Power on 9970 1104 or email firstname.lastname@example.org.
+For further information about the program or technical assistance with the online application form please contact the Grants Team: Alison Osborne on 9970 1628 or Anna Power on 9970 1104 or email firstname.lastname@example.org.